 Marlo Broekmans is a photographic artist living in Hoorn, Netherlands.
 At the core of Broekmans' work is the body of both human and flora.
 Her work focuses on themes of dreams, darkness, death, passion, enchantment and vulnerability.
-Self-portraiture is a significant part of Brokemans' artistic practice.
-Brokemans photographs flowers that she collects and keeps in her own personal herbarium.
-The flora get a second chance at life through Brokemans' creative photographs.
+Self-portraiture is a significant part of Broekmans' artistic practice.
+Broekmans photographs flowers that she collects and keeps in her own personal herbarium.
+The flora get a second chance at life through Broekmans' creative photographs.
 These flowers become figurants as she photographs their transformation, decay, and delicate movement.
 These subjects create all kinds of shapes taking on the form of fairies, dancers, mythical and erotic scenes.
-Brokemans relates the flowers to her own fascination with the darkness of the living human soul and the enticing beauty of death.
+Broekmans relates the flowers to her own fascination with the darkness of the living human soul and the enticing beauty of death.

 Blok's work has been exhibited in group and solo shows throughout Europe and the Americas.
 She has also published her photographic work in several books.
 Blok's work can be found on her website.
 Brokemans' work is part of several private collections including Bibliotheque Nationale in Paris, Musée d'Elysee in Switzerland, and the International Polaroid Collection to name a few.
 Her work has been exhibited internationally.
 Brokemans' work can be found on her website and on Facebook.